Some visitors to England do not have to pay for NHS hospital treatment. Find out whether you are in any of the "exemption categories".

 Citizens of EU countries, Norway, Iceland, Liechtenstein and Switzerland

-If you start a visit to the UK before the day the UK leaves the EU and you are a citizen of an EU country, Norway, Iceland, Liechtenstein or Switzerland, you will be covered for some treatment if you fall ill or have a medical emergency during your visit, even if it finishes after exit day.
-You should still make sure you have adequate travel and health insurance for your visit.
+You will be covered for some treatment if you fall ill or have a medical emergency during your visit, using your European Health Insurance Card (EHIC).
+You should make sure you bring your EHIC with you when visiting the UK.
+You should also make sure you have adequate travel and health insurance for your visit.